Confused by ‘Elden Ring’s’ story? Let us explain.

 Godwyn’s death and the Shattering of the Elden Ring occurs.
 When we encounter Ranni the Witch — who we later discover to be Renalla’s daughter — we discover that she, Malenia and Miquella were all in line for Marika’s seat of power.
 However, Malenia and Miquella were both born cursed and unfit, while Ranni rejects her lineage.
 It’s soon revealed that the Rune of Death was stolen by Ranni herself, taken from Marika’s bodyguard and keeper of the rune, Maliketh the Black Blade.

 Ranni was then able to create knives powerful enough to kill immortals, which were used on Godwyn the Golden.
 For reasons I’ve yet to discern, Godwyn’s death caused Marika to go mad and shatter the Elden Ring herself.
 Also, earlier I mentioned Godwyn as only one of the demigods murdered that night.
 The other was Ranni herself.
-The ritual apparently split her spirit from her body — a fate Godwyn also suffers we later discover — in an attempt to tear herself away from Marika’s lineage.
+The ritual apparently split her spirit from her body — a fate Godwyn also suffers, as we later discover — in an attempt to tear herself away from Marika’s lineage.

 I know I just said Ranni is related to Marika.
 That’s because the biggest secret of the game, revealed almost toward the end, is that Marika and Radagon are the same being.
 One might assume that Radagon married Renalla as a way to quell the rising power of the sorcerers and practitioners of powerful moon magic.
 All we know for sure is that the Marika side of the being decided to shatter the Elden Ring, while the Radagon side simultaneously tried to repair it to no avail.

-Ranni’s motivations for killing Godwyn specifically remain unclear to me, but I might assume that she did so to undo the influence of the Golden Order.
+Ranni’s motivations for killing Godwyn remain unclear to me, but I might assume that she did so to undo the influence of the Golden Order.
 It’s clear throughout the game that many factions resent the Golden Order’s influence.
 It’s not clear whether Ranni predicted Marika’s resulting madness and shattering of the Elden Ring.

 There are many unanswered questions about the story of “Elden Ring,” particularly about the character Melina, the spirit woman who offers to guide the player to the Erdtree and reunite the Elden Ring.
-Melina and Ranni both share the same eye markings, but on different eyes, so there may be a tie.
+Melina and Ranni both share the same eye markings, but on different eyes, so there may be a connection.
 There are also the stories of the other Tarnished who join you during the journey at the Roundtable Hold, the game’s hub area.
-Fia, the Deathbed Companion, the Loathsome Dung Eater and the quiet, introspective Goldmask all factor into at least one of the game’s several endings, including restoring a version of Death back into the Elden Ring.
+Fia the Deathbed Companion, the Loathsome Dung Eater and the quiet, introspective Goldmask all factor into at least one of the game’s several endings, including restoring a version of Death back into the Elden Ring.

 But after almost 200 hours of playing the game and experiencing its various plotlines, it’s clear to me that “Elden Ring” is a game about how our identity can have competing interests.
 There are two or more parts of ourselves often at odds with each other.
-Radagon and Marika are the most obvious example of this, but Ranni herself had to wrench herself away in some forbidden ritual just to begin outlining her own destiny.
+Radagon and Marika are the most obvious example of this, but Ranni also had to wrench herself away in some forbidden ritual just to begin outlining her own destiny.

 “Elden Ring” is a video game that asks the player character to know themselves thoroughly, to define and then understand their weaknesses and strengths in the form of attributes, builds, weaponry and appearances.
 It’s only through this mastery of their own identity can a Tarnished, the player, restore and rebuild their fractured world, no matter what that may look like.